moz13d/documentation/docs/Node Operators/configuration-variables.md

 `42m30s`

 > ⚠️ NOTE
-> Some env vars require a file size.
-A file size string is an unsigned integer (123) or float (12.3) followed by a unit suffix.
+> Some configuration variables require a file size.
+A file size string is an unsigned integer (123) or a float (12.3) followed by a unit suffix.
 Valid file size units are "b", "kb", "mb", "gb", and "tb".
 If the unit is omitted, it is assumed to be "b" (bytes).
 Capitalization does not matter.
 Some examples:

 `123gb`
 `1.2TB`